About the Ernst von Siemens Music Foundation

 In 2017, the Ernst von Siemens Music Foundation initiated the PROGETTO POSITANO scholarship for young composers in collaboration with the Berlin-based ensemble mosaik.
 Each year, the programme enables two scholarship holders to spend four weeks working at the Casa Orfeo of the Wilhelm Kempff Cultural Foundation on the Amalfi Coast in Italy.
 Following their stay, the works of the composers are presented by ensemble mosaik in a concert portrait in Berlin.
 Works by this year’s scholarship holders Ricardo Eizirik and Jack Sheen will be performed on October 23, 2024 in the Betonhalle at Silent Green in Berlin.

 Another initiative of the Ernst von Siemens Music Foundation are the räsonanz donor concerts.
-Together with the Lucerne Festival and musica viva of the Bayerischer Rundfunk, the Foundation makes possible annual concerts with top international orchestras and renowned soloists performing works by contemporary composers in Munich and Lucerne.
-The concerts take place on January 9, 2025 in Munich and in summer 2025 at the KKL Lucerne.
+Together with Lucerne Festival and musica viva of the Bayerischer Rundfunk, the Foundation makes possible annual concerts with top international orchestras and renowned soloists performing works by contemporary composers in Munich and Lucerne.
+The concerts took place on January 9, 2025 in Munich and in summer 2025 at the KKL Lucerne.

 Funding Projects